willviles/ember-google-analytics-embed/README.md

     )}}
 ```

-## Querying Data
+## Querying the Reporting API

 The `gaEmbed` service enables a quick method to query data from analytics without directly using a visualization.
+This can be useful for querying the Google Analytics Reporting API and using the data in your own custom components.

 ```javascript
 get(this, 'gaEmbed').getData({